-Systematic surveys of eel presence and relative abundance will be conducted six times during the 2014 eel upstream migratory season.
-The first survey will be initiated within one week of eels being observed downstream of the project area at the Holyoke eel pass, with subsequent surveys occurring at night after precipitation events and around new lunar cycles throughout the 2014 migration season.
-Each survey will consist of visual inspection in areas where eels are likely to concentrate as they attempt to climb structures wetted by spill or leakage flow in the Turners Falls Dam complex area.
+Systematic surveys of eel presence and relative abundance will be conducted 10-12 times during the 2014 eel upstream migratory season.
+The first survey will be initiated within one week of eels being observed downstream of the project area at the Holyoke eel pass, with subsequent surveys occurring at night after precipitation events throughout the 2014 migration season.
+Each survey will consist of visual inspection on foot or by boat in areas where eels are likely to concentrate as they attempt to climb structures wetted by spill or leakage flow in the Turners Falls Dam complex area.
+The survey crew will use a red light if the water is not turbid and a white light when the water is deeper and more turbid to observe the eel; each site will be surveyed for at least 30 minutes.
 These locations, shown in Figures 3.3.4-1 and 3.3.4-2, include:

-- Cabot Station log sluice (downstream fish bypass). - Cabot Station spillway (emergency water control gates). - Cabot Fishway (dewatered state). - USGS Conte Lab flume outfall. - Station No. 1 outfall. - Small turbine and process water outfalls from the Cabot Canal. - Spillway fishway attraction water stilling basin. - Leakage points along the downstream face of Turners Falls Dam (as site conditions allow for safety).
+Cabot Station log sluice (downstream fish bypass).

+- Cabot Station spillway (emergency water control gates). - Cabot Fishway (dewatered state). - USGS Conte Lab flume outfall. - Station No. 1 outfall. - Small turbine and process water outfalls from the Cabot Canal. - Spillway fishway attraction water stilling basin. - Leakage points along the downstream face of Turners Falls Dam (as site safety conditions allow).

-Recorded data will include location, observation of eels (presence, absence) and relative numbers, relative sizes, behaviors, and time/date of observation, where applicable.
+Recorded data will include location, observation of eels (presence, absence) and relative numbers, relative sizes, behaviors, and time/date of observation, recent weather, and current discharge.